KyleYoung-ymj/kyleyoung-ymj.github.io/_news/announcement_7.md

 related_posts: false
 ---

-The arXiv version of my co-authored paper "Revisiting Local Computation of PageRank: Simple and Optimal" is now [available](https://arxiv.org/abs/2403.12648).
+The arXiv version of our paper "Revisiting Local Computation of PageRank: Simple and Optimal" is now [available](https://arxiv.org/abs/2403.12648).